aurorazl/cvat/cvat/apps/documentation/installation.md

   Choose a username and a password for your admin account.
 For more information please read [Django documentation](https://docs.djangoproject.com/en/2.2/ref/django-admin/#createsuperuser).

-- Google Chrome is the only browser which is supported by CVAT.
+- Google Chrome is the only browser which is supported by ADAP.
 You need to install it as well.
 Type commands below in a terminal window:

   ```sh